-Every fall and spring, the Conservatory stages one show in the Browning Theatre.
+Every fall and spring, the Sargent Conservatory of Theatre Arts stages one show in the Browning Theatre.
 They also share the space with The Repertory Theatre of St. Louis, which produces six shows in the Browning each season.

 Some past productions include As You Like It, The Drowsy Chaperone, and Fahrenheit 451.

 The Emerson Studio is Webster's unique black box theatre.
 Situated below the Browning Theatre, the studio seats a flexible number of audience members from 80-150.
-Conservatory shows maintain a constant 125 seats per show.
+Sargent Conservatory of Theatre Arts shows maintain a constant 125 seats per show.

 Each fall and spring, one show is mounted in the studio.
 The Repertory Theatre of St. Louis produces three shows in the Emerson Studio each season.

 Some past productions include The Philadelphia Story and Alice in Wonderland.

 Stage Three is the Conservatory's small proscenium theater located in Webster Hall.
-The theater seats 125 people and is used exclusively for Conservatory shows.
+The theater seats 125 people and is used exclusively for Sargent Conservatory of Theatre Arts shows.
 Stage Three also serves as a classroom during the day.
 Directing, acting, and voice and speech classes are held in the theater.

 Some past Conservatory productions include Hot'l Baltimore, The Glorious Ones, and Lysistrata.

 Winifred Moore Auditorium used to be called the Chapel of All Saints and was the location of daily Mass and various ceremonies.

 In 1973, the space was renovated and the religious accoutrements relocated around campus, sold, or given away.
 Many of the pews were sold to alumni for $50 each.
 The chapel was renamed Winifred Moore Auditorium after it was renovated with gifts from Winifred W. Rogers and Elizabeth D. Hyatt in memory of their mother and grandmother, Winifred Moore.